oikos-cash/oikos-docs-bsc/content/contracts/SafeDecimalMath.md

 SafeDecimalMath uses OpenZeppelin's [SafeMath](SafeMath.md) library for most of its basic arithmetic operations in order to protect from arithmetic overflows and zero divisions.

-In Synthetix, the standard precision fixed point numbers are used to deal with most fractional quantities, such as token balances and prices.
+In Oikos, the standard precision fixed point numbers are used to deal with most fractional quantities, such as token balances and prices.
-The high-precision numbers are mainly used for dealing with the [debt ledger](SynthetixState.md#debtledger), which [is constructed](Synthetix.md#_addtodebtregister) as an extended product of many fractional numbers very close to $1$.
+The high-precision numbers are mainly used for dealing with the [debt ledger](OikosState.md#debtledger), which [is constructed](Synthetix.md#_addtodebtregister) as an extended product of many fractional numbers very close to $1$.
 As this is a financially-sensitive component of the system, representational precision matters in order to minimise errors resulting from rounding or truncation.

 ### Fixed-Point Mechanics